 Syntax may seem like an intimidating word, but its definition is rather simple.
 Syntax refers to the rules that decide how you can use a programming language.
 Before you start writing advanced programs in Ruby, knowing the syntax for the language is a must.

 Here are a few of the topics you need to master:

 - How to work with strings and string methods

 Conditional statements allow you to execute certain blocks of code depending on whether a condition is or is not met.
-For instance, you could run a block of code if a user’s password is correct, or if a user has not inserted an email address into your program.
+For instance, you could run a block of code if a user’s password is correct or if they haven’t inserted an email address.

 Conditionals help programmers control the flow of their program and customize how their code should work given different scenarios.
 Here are a few of the main topics you’ll need to cover when mastering conditionals: